-Grievance against a work colleague or the Headteacher
+4.1 Grievances against a work colleague or the Headteacher

-Where the matter has not been resolved under the informal procedures referred to above, the employee concerned is advised to contact his/her Trade Union and discuss formal action.
-If recourse to formal action is decided upon, the member of staff concerned should write to the Chair of Governors, using the pro-forma at Appendix 3, normally within 10 working days of the conclusion of the informal process (add this where necessary).
-The member of staff should outline clearly the reason(s) for his/her grievance with details of any events/actions (including dates, times and any witnesses) that triggered the complaint and say how they would like it resolved.
-If the grievance or desired outcome is unclear, the employee may be asked to clarify his/her grievance before any meeting takes place.
-The Chair should then send a copy of the pro-forma to the Headteacher and a copy to Human Resources.

-- a) The Chair should acknowledge receipt within 7 working days.
+- i) Where the matter has not been resolved under the informal procedures referred to above, the employee concerned is advised to contact their Trade Union.
+If recourse to formal action is decided upon, the employee should write to the Chair of Governors, using the pro-forma at Appendix 2, normally within 10 working days (excluding schools closure periods) of the conclusion of the informal process. - ii) The employee should clearly outline the reason(s) for their grievance with details of any events/actions (including dates, times and any witnesses) that triggered the complaint and say how they would like it resolved.
+If the grievance or desired outcome is unclear, the employee may be asked to clarify their grievance before any meeting takes place.
+The Chair should then send a copy of the pro-forma to the Headteacher and a copy to the Schools HR Advisory Service. - iii) The Chair should acknowledge receipt within 5 working days (excluding schools closure periods).
 Each Governing Body will establish a committee to consider grievances on its behalf.
 Where possible the committee should consist of three Governors (but no less than two) and the committee will have delegated powers.
-The membership of this committee should be separate from any other relevant committee including appeals or disciplinary and should not have been previously involved in the substance of the grievance. - b) The committee will meet with the employee to consider the grievance (see appendix 4) within 15 working days of the date of receipt of the grievance by the Chair of Governors.
-If this is not possible, the Chair must write to the employee to explain the reason for the delay and give an indication of when the meeting can be expected; this should be within a maximum 20 working days from the date the grievance was received. - c) The committee will notify the employee in writing of their decision and any action that is proposed to resolve the grievance, within 7 working days of the grievance hearing.
-The timescale may be extended, (up to a further 10 working days or in some cases longer with the employee's agreement), if further investigations with other parties are necessary.
+The membership of this committee should be separate from any other relevant committee including appeals or disciplinary and should not have been previously involved in the substance of the grievance. - iv) The committee will meet with the employee to consider the grievance (see appendix 3) within 15 working days (excluding schools closure periods) of the date of receipt of the grievance by the Chair of Governors.
+If this is not possible, the Chair must write to the employee to explain the reason for the delay and give an indication of when the meeting can be expected; this should be within a maximum 20 working days (excluding schools closure periods) from the date the grievance was received.

+v) The committee will notify the employee in writing of their decision and any action that is proposed to resolve the grievance, within 7 working days (excluding schools closure periods) of the grievance hearing.
+The timescale may be extended, (up to a further 10 working days (excluding schools closure periods) or in some cases longer with the employee's agreement) if further investigations with other parties are necessary.